Henri Bontenbal: Energy career

+Politics

-House of Representatives
+First term in the House of Representatives

 Bontenbal was the CDA's seventeenth candidate in the 2021 general election.
 He received 1,345 preference votes, and he was not elected, because the CDA won fifteen seats in the House of Representatives.
 Bontenbal was appointed to the House on 1 June 2021 as the temporary replacement of Pieter Omtzigt, who went on sick leave.
 He simultaneously left Stedin.
-His focus in the House is on climate, energy, and digital affairs (formerly also sustainable transport), and he is on the Committees for Digital Affairs, for Economic Affairs and Climate Policy, and for Finance.
+His focus in the House was on climate, energy, sustainable transport, and digital affairs.
 Omtzigt returned to the House of Representatives from his leave on 15 September, bringing an end to Bontenbal's term.
 However, Bontenbal was again sworn into the House on 29 September.
 Joba van den Berg, who was temporarily replacing Harry van der Molen during his sick leave, became a permanent member of the body following Mona Keijzer's resignation.
 This caused a vacancy for Van der Molen's seat until his planned return on 28 December, which was filled by Bontenbal.
 After a short period without House membership, Bontenbal was sworn in for a third time – this time as a permanent House member – on 18 January 2022 as the replacement of Wopke Hoekstra, who had joined the new fourth Rutte cabinet.
+Bontenbal became secretary of the CDA caucus.